Spring by LA’ FORTE

 Copper, Refined.

-Premium copper hydration systems — designed for personal routine, table ritual, and family storage.
+Premium copper hydration systems crafted for modern homes — from personal bottles to elegant carafes and family dispensers.

-Pure copper inside Outer coating for longevity Bottles • Carafes • Dispensers
+Pure copper inside Premium outer finish Bottles • Carafes • Dispensers

 Coating only outside